nicolamarchiotto/RPC-ForecastNucleoFramework/README.md

 # RPC-ForecastNucleoFramework

-Master Degree in Computer Engineering for Robotics and Smart Industry - A.Y.
+Master Degree in Computer Engineering for Robotics and Smart Industry - University of Verona - A.Y.
 2021/2022

 Forecast Nucleo Framework code for the Robotic Programming and Control course